 Descriptive legal-service nouns, e.g., “Litigation” or “M&A,” are not to your advantage because they exclude you from conversations that matter.
 They also reinforce the position of incumbent law firms and lawyers whose names are already associated with those nouns in that buyer’s mind.

-For example, here’s Marcia, a fictitious attorney specializing in IP and trade secret litigation.
+For example, here’s Marcia, an attorney specializing in IP and trade secret litigation.
 Her Door-Opener is the condition of scarce technical talent being recruited to move between competing companies in Silicon Valley, unavoidably taking the intellectual property in their brains with them.

 Why does this problem open doors for someone like Marcia, and eventually lead to demand for her services?